joshsj/joshsj.github.io/source/_drafts/marking-my-own-ssg.md

 Although Hexo has configuration for date localisation, I just can't get it to work so all my posts are dated wrong 🤷‍♂️

-## The Plan
+## System Architecture and Feature Decomposition

-There isn't one.
+Just kidding.

-I'm taking the simplest path and I can refactor as necessary.
+I'm making whatever seems best and refactoring as I go.